ARTIST BIO

 Cazenave is a practice-bsed PhD candidate in visual anthropology.
 She was awarded the competitive CHASE Arts and Humanities Research Council scholarship for her research into the precious metals used in analogue photography.

-Her research engages with photographic silver.
-She traces this metal from its extraction to processing into photographic paper and film.
-Through long-term engagement with Kodak engineers, ecologists, analogue photographers, and communities living in extracted landscapes, Cazenave explores the histories of photographic silver, and the ecologies and lives that are touched by it.
+Cazenave's research engages with photographic silver.
+She traces this metal from its extraction in western Nevada U.S.A, to processing into photographic paper and film in Rochester, New York.
+Through long-term engagement with Kodak engineers, ecologists, Haudenosaunee peoples, photographers, and communities living in extracted landscapes, Cazenave explores the colonial dynamics of photographic silver, and the ecologies and lives that are touched by it.
+Broadly, she examines links between settler-colonialism, photographic industries, wealth and contamination.

 She is pleased to be the visiting scholar at R.I.T, Rochester, New York.
-She is engaging with graduate students to design a Photographic Garden which explores the the roles of plants as photographic materials.
+She is engaging with graduate students to design a Photographic Garden which explores the the roles of plants in de-contaminating Kodak-polluted spaces.
+This will be the first garden of its kind in the United States.